 The benefits that Medicare offers toward the cost of nursing home care are limited.
 Medicare is not intended to provide a long term care solution rather it is designed for those who need skilled nursing care for a limited time.
 As such, Medicare will pay for twenty days of care at 100% of the cost.
 For the eighty days following, Medicare will pay 80% of the cost.
-For those who subscribe to a Medicare Supplemental plan, the secondary insurance will pay the remaining 20% of the cost for the last eighty days of coverage.
-Neither Medicare nor Medicare Supplemental Insurance will pay for nursing home care after the 100 day maximum is reached.
-There is an minor exception when the nursing home doubles as a psychiatric hospital.
-In this situation Medicare increases assistance for up to 190 days.
+For those who subscribe to a Medicare Supplemental Insurance plan, the secondary insurance will pay the remaining 20% of the cost for the last eighty days of coverage.
+Neither Medicare nor Medicare Supplemental Insurance will pay for nursing home care after the 100-day maximum is reached.
+A minor exception to this rule exists, when the nursing home doubles as a psychiatric hospital and the individual is in residence for a psychiatric condition.
+In this situation, Medicare increases assistance for up to 190 days.

 Further limiting Medicare's coverage is the policy that skilled nursing be only for those recovering from an illness or injury, not for those with an irreversible long term or chronic condition.
 For example, a person who requires nursing home care to recover from a hip injury will be covered while a person suffering from Alzheimer's who requires nursing home care, will likely not be covered.
 As with many things Medicare related, there is a partial exception to this rule for individuals who live in states that offer Medicare PACE Programs.
 One can read about Medicare PACE here.

 Medicaid's eligibility requirements vary depending on the age, marital status and state of residence of the applicant.
-A rule of thumb for financial eligibility is the $2,000 / $2,000 rule.
-The applicant's monthly income cannot be greater than $2,163 and the value of their financial resources cannot be greater than $2,000.
+In addition, they change each year.
+In 2016, a rule of thumb for financial eligibility is the applicant's monthly income cannot be greater than $2,199 (or annually $26,388).
+The value of their financial resources cannot be greater than $2,000.
 However, they are many exceptions to these rules.
 Certain resources, such as one's home, are considered exempt from counting, other resources can be allocated to a non-applicant spouse.
 There are similar exceptions made for the applicant's income.
 Learn more about Medicaid eligibility or find assistance qualifying for Medicaid.

 There are two options for specifically for veterans.
 The first is the Aid and Attendance Benefit, also referred to as the Improved Pension.
 This is a program the provides financial assistance to war-time veterans that "require the aid of another person in order to perform his or her activities of daily living".
 The Aid and Attendance program is intended to help those with limited financial means (though not as limited as Medicaid).
 A veteran's income and financial assets are both considered during the application process.
 Veterans can use the Benefit towards the cost of nursing home care or assisted living.
-Read about how the Aid and Attendance Benefit amount is calculated and it's eligibility requirements.
+Read about how the Aid and Attendance Benefit calculates income or the program’s eligibility requirements.

 The second option for veterans and their spouses which is not limited to those who served during war-time, are state VA nursing homes.
 Care in a VA nursing home is offered as an alternative to the Aid and Attendance benefit; one cannot concurrently receive both benefits.
 The state VA nursing homes, unfortunately, do not have a unified eligibility or application process.
 However, a rule of thumb is the veteran or their spouse must be at designated at least 70% disabled.
 Each state has its own nursing homes and each nursing home has its own eligibility requirements.
 There are a limited number of spaces available within each home and not all of them are designated for long term care.
 Waiting lists for admission to a VA nursing home are very common.
 Find VA nursing homes.